If you’re a man age 50 or older and haven’t had a prostate exam, you should talk to your doctor about scheduling an appointment.

-Many men put off getting a prostate exam, either because they think they’re not old enough to have to have it or because they’re afraid to have one.
+Many men put off getting a prostate exam, either because they think they’re not old enough to have it or because they’re afraid to have one.
 But there’s no reason you should be afraid of a prostate exam, and educating yourself about the exam can help you prepare for it.

-The prostate is a walnut-sized gland located near the bladder that helps produce seminal fluid.
+The prostate is a walnut-sized gland, located near the bladder, that helps produce seminal fluid.
 A prostate exam helps your doctor diagnose an enlarged or inflamed prostate.

-The digital rectal exam (DRE): quick and simple
+The DRE: quick and simple

 The most common way for doctors to check on the health of your prostate is with a DRE.
 Some doctors do the exam as part of a routine checkup.

 You will be relieved to know that the DRE is a quick and simple procedure, during which you will bend at the waist while standing or lie on your side with your knees bent toward your chest.
 Your doctor will lubricate a gloved finger and gently place it inside your rectum.
 They’ll press one hand on your prostate, and their other hand will feel your pelvic area.
 It should only take a few moments.